civo/activetracker/README.md

 #### Tagging your own requests

-During a request cycle you can add custom tags to requests:
+During a request cycle you can add custom tags to requests by putting lines like this in your controller, model, helper, service, etc:

 ```
 ActiveTracker::Plugin::Request.tag_current(key: value, key2: value2)